 (Photo Credits: Flickr, Moyan Brenn)

-Waiting impatiently viagra online by the doors that were guarded by store staffs for the opening hour to come; pushing their ways through the narrow gates and charging in and brawling with other shoppers over microwave ovens; some even lying flat on top of a TV box to prevent others from towing it away.
+Waiting impatiently by the doors that were guarded by store staffs for the opening hour to come; pushing their ways through the narrow gates and charging in and brawling with other shoppers over microwave ovens; some even lying flat on top of a TV box to prevent others from towing it away.
 This is not a scene from some sort of disaster films.
 This violent craze common among angry football fans after a disappointing match was widely seen in major retailer stores across the UK on November 28, the day also known as Black Friday.
 UK retailer giants, including Tesco, Sainsbury’s, ASDA and John Lewis, all fell victims to the disarray.

 Black Friday, a term coined by an American police officer in Philadelphia in 1961 as a result of shoppers and American football fans flocking to the streets on the day after Thanksgiving and creating chaos, proclaimed its very victory in sweeping the UK market for the first time and the success in exposing consumers’ most savage nature that substantially damages the image perceived of this country, which is famous for its long-established fine etiquette and gentlemen culture.